fneilson/python/README.md

 # python
-samples of my python coding
+Samples of my python coding.
+These show how I have taken approaches that were taught me and adapted or extended them in my own projects.